 Simple English definitions for legal terms

-Read a random definition: adoption by reference
+Read a random definition: no man's land

 Edictal Intimation: A type of summons used in Scottish and Roman Dutch law when personal service is not possible, such as when the defendant is out of Scotland or cannot be found.
 It is considered served by public proclamation and is also known as edictal citation.
 This type of summons is used to notify individuals to appear in court.
 If personal service is not possible, substituted service may be used instead.